SWinging-it/inventory-app/README.md

 - As a User, I want to view any individual item
   - Express Route to GET one Item
   - Front-end view for one item (click to see)

+Once you have defined your model, `npm run seed` to populate the table.

 ### Tier II: Adding an Item